su8/pinky-bar/README.md

 The program is smart enough to detect whether some of your fan(s) blades are spinning, or the particular fan have been removed.
 Hold down some of your fan blades and you'll see that the program won't include this fan and it's RPM, release the blades and you'll see the fan and it's RPM in the statusbar.
 Try simulating real fan hardware failure by holding down all system fan blades and watch what the program will show you, just try not to slice your cheesy fingers open in the process.

+You can extend pinky-bar with your own crafted perl/python/ruby/lua/R/assembly/lisp/ocaml/rust/go/c++/slang/tcl script.

 If you compile your kernel from source code make sure to include your cpu and motherboard sensors as **modules** and not inlined.

-**Just an example if you use FreeBSD - acpi/aibs, coretemp/amdtemp.**
+**Just an example if you use BSD - acpi/aibs, coretemp/amdtemp.**

 ![](img/cpu-temp.png)

 ![](img/mobo-temp.png)

 ---

-## Bandwidth measurment

-pinky-bar supplies bandwitdh/network throughput measurment to satisfy those users that pay for overpriced 3G/mobile internet, and want to monitor every single megabit/megabyte.

 ## Program options